 Violation of your copyright is not necessarily a crime, but you can bring a civil lawsuit against someone who wrongfully uses your copyrighted materials.
 However, if you can prove that they willfully infringed on your copyright for profit, then there may be cause for a criminal case, too.
 Regardless of whether criminal aspects are involved, getting a lawyer on your side can help you find resolution without having to go to court.
 A letter from your attorney and/or negotiations may settle the matter in your favor.

 What do patents protect?

-A patent protects technical inventions such as new and useful processes, machines, manufactured goods, and compositions of matter as well as improvements to them.
-For example, a chemical composition, pharmaceutical drug, software code, engines, and complex machinery could all be patented.
+A patent protects technical inventions such as new and useful processes, machines, manufactured goods and compositions of matter as well as improvements to them.
+For example, a chemical composition, a pharmaceutical drug, a software code, engines and complex machinery could all be patented.
 However, you cannot patent a mere idea.
-For something to be patentable, it must exist in a tangible form, as well as be what the law calls “useful” and “non-obvious.”
+For something to be patentable, it must exist in a tangible form and be what the law calls “useful” and “nonobvious.”

 What are the different types of patents?

-Inventors can file a patent application and be granted a patent by the U.S. Patent and Trademark Office (USPTO).
+Inventors can file patent applications and be granted patents by the U.S. Patent and Trademark Office (USPTO).
 The USPTO grants three types of patents:

 - Design: Design patents apply to the unique visual identity of manufactured items, such as the unique shape of a headlight on a car.
 It does not apply to an invention’s functional aspects.
 These patents last for 15 years.

 - Plant: Plant patents protect a new, unique plant’s characteristics from being copied, sold or used by others.
 The plant must be able to produce genetically identical offspring only through root cuttings, bulbs, division, or grafting and budding.
 Plant patents last for up to 20 years.